MPH 400/500 Introduction to Public Health

 MPH 630 Health Planning and Marketing

 This course prepares students to contribute to the development and implementation of programs and policies to improve population health.
 Student will gain familiarity with the language, tools and skills used to engage diverse stakeholders in the identification of opportunities for population health improvements.
 The course emphasizes the application of systems theory, the definition of priorities for improvement that encompass the dynamic interplay of policy and market forces, and the analysis of social, organizational and community influences on population health.
-Students will apply traditional and emerging planning and marketing concepts and theories to articulate a mission, vision and goals to promote desired outcomes, and in the development of strategies that respond to identified priorities appropriate to the environment and organizational context within which they operate.
-Students will gain experience developing implementation plans, budgets and communication strategies to advance the achievement of desired outcomes.
+Students will gain experience developing health plans and communication strategies to advance the achievement of desired outcomes.
 Cr 3.

 MPH 635 Health Law and Ethics